 Cash management funds are funds that invest in lower-risk assets.
 These assets include cash equivalents like US government treasury bills and bank certificates of deposit.

 For investors concerned with risk, money market funds are considered a relatively safe option compared to stocks and bonds.

 Beat Inflation With moomoo Cash Plus

-One possible way to invest in cash management fund is through the moomoo Cash Plus.
-With moomoo Cash Plus, you can enjoy potential annualised 7-day yield of up to 2.5%.
+One possible way to invest in a cash management fund is through the moomoo Cash Plus.
+With moomoo Cash Plus, you can enjoy a potential annualised 7-day yield of up to 2.5%.
 You can make your idle cash work for you, even on the weekends.

 (Note: The indicative 7-day annualized yield is derived from the past performance of money market funds on moomoo cash plus and should not be viewed as an indicator of future results.)